phone: (716) 839-8366

 Admission to Upper Division

-In the second semester of his/her sophomore year, the student is required to make formal application (to the Director of the Sustainability Program) for admission to upper division.
+In the second semester of his/her sophomore year, the student is required to make a formal application (to the Director of the Sustainability Program) for admission to the upper division.
 Transfer students (both from other institutions and current Daemen students who wish to declare a major in the Global & Local Sustainability program) will be accepted as lower division students.

 Requirements for admission to upper division:

 - Overall grade point average (GPA) of 2.0.